littlejo/killerkoda-labs/aya-first-programme/step1/text.md

 Before coding an eBPF program with Aya, you need to install dependancies.
-I created an Docker Image for that to save time.
+I created a Docker Image for that to save time.

 <br>